The Race to Carbon Net Zero

 Fueling Formula 1

-The 2024 F1® season is well underway, and this year DHL has significantly advanced its commitment to sustainable transport practices in Formula 1® by doubling its fleet of biofueled trucks, from 18 to 37.
+In 2024, DHL significantly advanced its commitment to sustainable transport practices in Formula 1® by doubling its fleet of biofueled trucks, from 18 to 37.

-This initiative aligns with the broader goal of Formula 1® on their mission of becoming Carbon Net Zero by 2030, showcasing DHL's proactive role in driving forward greener logistical solutions.
+These initiatives align with the broader goal of Formula 1® on its Net Zero Carbon by 2030 commitment, showcasing DHL's proactive role in driving forward greener logistical solutions.

-The new trucks will be delivering at all European Formula 1 races this season, running on HVO100 drop-in fuel.
-By doing so, our biofuel-powered trucks will have reduced carbon emissions by 83% in total when compared to standard fuels.
+Our biofueled trucks deliver the European Formula 1® races, running on HVO100 drop-in fuel.
+By doing so, our biofuel-powered trucks will have reduced carbon emissions by 83% on average when compared to their diesel-driven counterparts.

 What is biofuel and how is it made?